Ike Turner: Influence

 In 2009, a Nashville-based band, Mr. Groove Band, recorded a tribute album titled Rocket 88: Tribute to Ike Turner.
-Vocalist on the album include Turner's last wife Audrey Madison Turner and former Ikette Bonnie Bramlett.
+Vocalists on the album include Turner's last wife Audrey Madison Turner and former Ikette Bonnie Bramlett.

 Accolades

 Turner won two competitive Grammy Awards.
 Ike & Tina Turner won Best R&B Vocal Performance by a Group for "Proud Mary" in 1972.
 In 2007, Turner won Best Traditional Blues Album for Risin' with the Blues.
 Turner also has three songs inducted into the Grammy Hall of Fame: "Rocket 88", "River Deep – Mountain High", and "Proud Mary".

 Ike & Tina Turner were inducted into the Rock & Roll Hall of Fame in 1991.
 Turner is inducted into the Blues Hall of Fame and the Rhythm and Blues Music Hall of Fame.
 He is also inducted into the Mississippi Musicians Hall of Fame.
 He was honored with a star on the St. Louis Walk of Fame in 2001.

 Turner won Comeback Album of The Year for Here and Now at the W.C.
 Handy Blues Awards in 2002.
 In 2004, he was awarded the Heroes Award from the Memphis branch of the Recording Academy.
 He was a recipient of the Legend Award at the 2007 Mojo Awards.

 In 2003, the album Proud Mary: The Best of Ike & Tina Turner was ranked No. 212 on Rolling Stone magazine's list of the 500 greatest albums of all time (No. 214 on 2012 revised list).

 In 2004, Fender Custom Shop manufactured a limited edition Ike Turner Tribute Stratocaster.
 The model has an alder body in Sonic Blue with an Ike Turner signature in gold ink on the body under the clear-coat, with a maple neck in a 1960s "C" shape with a rosewood fingerboard, with 21 vintage frets.
 It had three custom single coil 1960s Strat pickups.
 Only 100 specimens were made, retailing at $3,399.99.

 In August 2010, Turner was posthumously celebrated in his hometown of Clarksdale, Mississippi.
 On August 6, Clarksdale officials and music fans gathered to unveil a marker on the Mississippi Blues Trail and a plaque on the Clarksdale Walk of Fame in downtown Clarksdale honoring Turner and his musical legacy.
 The unveilings coincided with Clarksdale's 23rd Annual Sunflower River Blues & Gospel Festival, which paid tribute to Turner.

 Although Turner considered himself a pianist rather than a guitarist, Rolling Stone magazine editor David Fricke ranked him No. 61 on his list of 100 Greatest Guitarists in 2010.

 In 2015, Rolling Stone ranked Ike & Tina Turner No. 2 on their list of the 20 Greatest Duos of All Time.

 In 2017, the Mississippi Blues Trail honored "Rocket 88" for being an influential record with a marker in Lyon, Mississippi.
 In 2018, "Rocket 88" was chosen for the inaugural class of influential songs inducted into the Rock and Roll Hall of Fame Singles.